 Crisis mental health services are provided upon request, 24-hours a day, seven days a week, and are available to anyone who needs them regardless of ability to pay.
 To find telephone numbers for crisis intervention services, see the State Mental Health Crisis Lines.

-Crisis services provided for Apple Health clients who are not enrolled in an integrated managed care plan are eligible for FFS billing when the provider meets the above qualifications.
+Crisis services provided for Apple Health clients who are not enrolled in an integrated managed care plan are eligible for FFS billing when furnished by an authorized practitioner.